A report on OxViews 9th IP and Competition Forum and the Osnabrücker Patenttage 2024

 Tasneem explained that her day job includes reporting on how banks make wonderful financial products for business on a trajectory to net zero technologies, i.e. in the “race in the interest of humanity”, as she put it.

 Filip stated that his firm is very interested in sustainability.
 One of the problems they have is that sustainability is difficult to measure.
 For example, Syngenta makes agrochemicals.
 25% of greenhouse emissions are due to agriculture.
-Cows are partly responsible for this, but even rice plays a part: when you grow rice in the classic way, this will result in certain bacteria switching to their anaerobic mode and producing methane.
+Cows are partly responsible for this, but when you grow rice in the classic way, this will result in certain bacteria switching to their anaerobic mode and producing methane.
 Syngenta are trying to develop solutions to solve these problems and use patents to protect them.

 Roya emphasized that there is lack of awareness about what patents can do to help innovation and promote sustainability.
 The IP community seems to be pretty absent from the discourse about sustainability.
 Roya thinks that we need to fill this mismatch and help to bridge the gap.
 How can patents be used, and how are they used to stimulate innovation in this field?